 If ground space is limited, squash can be grown vertically on a sturdy trellis.
 Each squash will need to be tied to the trellis by its stem to support its weight as it grows.
 To protect seedlings from squash bugs, start the seeds indoors in small pots.
 Plant out after the soil has warmed up.

-While there are many varieties of beans, they can be generally classified into bush beans or pole beans.
+While there are many varieties of green beans, they can be generally classified into bush beans or pole beans.
 Bush beans grow to about knee-height and can be planted in front of taller plants like tomatoes.
 Pole beans grow tall and require support in the form of tall poles or a trellis.

 Pole beans should be grown in the back of the garden so they don’t shade other plants.
 Beans should be sown directly into the ground from seeds, as they do not take well to transplanting from smaller pots.
 Stagger the planting times to extend the harvest.